Sputnix: History

 Sputnix was established in 2011 by the ScanEx satellite technology department, which developed the orientation and stabilization system of the Chibis-M microsatellite by order of the Russian Space Research Institute.
 It is based at the Skolkovo Innovation Center.

-Since 2012, Sputnix has been creating satellite platforms and service systems for microsatellites and nanosatellites.
-In 2013, Sputnix received a license from the Russian Federal Space Agency to carry out space activities and began to create a microsatellite-technology demonstrator TabletSat-Aurora.
+In 2013, Sputnix received a license from the Russian Federal Space Agency to carry out space activities and began to create microsatellite technology-demonstrator TabletSat-Aurora.

-On June 19, 2014, the first privately-owned Russian microsatellite, Tabletsat-Aurora, was launched into a Low Earth orbit on a Ukrainian launch vehicle Dnepr rocket implementing a contract between Sputnix and ISC Kosmotras.
+On June 19, 2014, Tabletsat-Aurora was launched into Low Earth orbit on a Ukrainian launch vehicle, the Dnepr rocket implementing a contract between Sputnix and ISC Kosmotras.
 In 2017, Sputnix developed the Orbiсraft-Pro satellite platform based on the international CubeSat standard.
 The OrbiСraft-Pro platform is a design kit that allows the assembly of various configurations of nanosatellites with different payloads.
 The scientific and educational satellites SiriusSat-1 (COSPAR 1998-067PG; decayed from orbit 9 December 2020) and SiriusSat-2 (COSPAR 1998-067PH; decayed from orbit 9 December 2020) were created with the OrbiСraft-Pro platform, and launched from the International Space Station on August 15, 2018.